 Human creativity is easily mimicked, but it's going to be difficult to replicate.
 I don't have a lot of confidence that I'll see a robot develop as creative a campaign as Leisurejobs did with this infographic any time soon.
 But I'm sure in a few years that it will be able to learn from it and copy it!

-47% of the human workforce will be replaced by robots by 2035 Tweet This!, what’s the likelihood that you’ll be replaced?
+47% of the human workforce will be replaced by robots by 2035, what's the likelihood that you'll be replaced?